threeport/user-docs/docs/helm-workloads/helm-intro.md

 available.
 However, the templating used by Helm breaks down in sophisticated, production environments when the templates become overwhelmed with conditionals and loops.
-In more advanced use-cases, we recommend using custom Kubernetes Operators and/or Threeport controllers to programmatically manage complex configuration of software delivery.
+In more advanced use-cases, we recommend using custom Kubernetes operators and/or Threeport controllers to programmatically manage complex configuration of software delivery.
 See our documentation on [Threeport Extensions](../concepts/extensions.md) for more information on this topic.